ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 shortcomings bid me;let Thie faults of
 others go.
 ThIen Ibt us all when we
 commonco To slander friend or foe, Tlink
 of thie harm one word may do To those
+who little know; Remember curses,
+sometimes, like, Oar ehiclkeis, roost at
+hdiom; &#x27;&#x27; Don&#x27;t speak of others&#x27; faults
+until Weo have none of our own.
 </td></tr></table>

 ---